lareferencia/lareferencia-bot-blocker/README.md

 LA Referencia Bot Blocker is not a replacement for Fail2Ban but rather a complementary tool focused on web crawler behavior analysis and specialized bot detection for web applications.

+## How IP Analysis Works

+The LA Referencia Bot Blocker's IP analysis follows a structured approach to detect potential threats:

+### Log Processing

+- Processes log files in configurable chunks to optimize memory usage
+- Parses each log line to extract IP addresses, timestamps, URLs, and user agents
+- Applies optional date filtering to analyze only entries within a specified timeframe
+- Automatically excludes whitelisted IPs from analysis

+### Metrics Calculation

+For each detected IP address, the system:

+- Tracks all access timestamps, visited URLs, and used user agents
+- Calculates key metrics:
+  - RPM (Requests Per Minute): The rate of requests over time
+  - Total requests made during the analyzed period
+  - Time span of activity

+### Threat Detection

+An IP address is flagged as suspicious when:
+- Its RPM exceeds the defined threshold (default: 100 RPM)
+- A "danger score" is calculated based on:
+  - Request rate (RPM)
+  - Total request volume
+  - Presence of suspicious user agents (when applicable)

+### Subnet-Based Analysis

+The system identifies coordinated attacks by:
+- Grouping suspicious IPs by subnet:
+  - IPv4: /24 subnets (256 addresses)
+  - IPv6: /64 subnets
+- Calculating subnet metrics:
+  - Combined total requests across all IPs in the subnet
+  - Aggregated danger score for the subnet
+  - Count of distinct suspicious IPs within the subnet

+### Threat Classification

+Threats are classified into two types:
+- **Individual IP threats**: Single IP addresses showing suspicious behavior
+- **Subnet threats**: Multiple related IPs exhibiting coordinated suspicious activity

+### Prioritization

+Finally, the system:
+- Sorts all threats by their danger score from highest to lowest
+- Prepares the prioritized list for potential blocking action or reporting
+- Exports comprehensive threat information in multiple formats (JSON, CSV, text)

+This multi-tiered approach enables detection of both individual suspicious actors and more sophisticated coordinated attacks using multiple addresses within the same network range.

 ## Installation

 The script doesn't require special installation, it only needs Python 3.6 or higher.